ThbltLmr/ThbltLmr/README.md

 27-year-old web developer, passionate about technology and always enthusiastic about tackling new challenges.

-After a first education and career in finance and management consulting, I changed careers and learned web development at Le Wagon in Paris, and have kept improving my skills since through personal projects (feel free to checkout my GitHub: github.com/ThbltLmr)
+After a first education and career in finance and management consulting, I changed careers and learned web development at Le Wagon in Paris.
+I have since kept improving my skills since through personal projects

 Committed to continuous learning and improving, and currently looking for opportunities in back-end or full-stack development.